Board of Trustees

 Steve Wojcik, Officer, Chair

-Steven Wojcik is Vice President of Public Policy at the National Business Group on Health and is responsible for leading the Business Group's public policy work and external communications.
-He has over 25 years of experience in health policy development, analysis and research, government relations, corporate communications and public affairs.
+Steven Wojcik is retired Vice President of Public Policy at the National Business Group on Health.
+For over twenty years, he was responsible for leading the Business Group's public policy strategy and external communications.
+Prior to that, he managed government relations and policy analysis for major national insurers in California, having started his career in health policy research, analysis, and program evaluation.
+He has over 30 years of experience in health policy development, analysis and research, government relations, corporate communications, and public affairs.

 President & Chief Executive Officer of Fauquier Health